 If you wait to claim Social Security benefits until after full retirement age, your benefits actually go up.
 Benefits increase up until the age of 70, when you no longer get a higher monthly benefit for waiting longer to start claiming your Social Security income.

 Since you can get a higher benefit from waiting to claim Social Security, you may want to wait even if you do decide to retire early.
 However, if you wait to claim benefits but you end up having to retire before age 67 because physically you can no longer work, or because you cannot to find a job, you would need to have money to support yourself until you are ready to claim Social Security benefits.
 This is one key reason why you want to make sure you are saving money for retirement.
 Parman & Easterday can help you to save money in accounts that provide tax breaks.

 Having savings is also important because, for most people, Social Security benefits alone are too low to live comfortably on.

 Getting Help From Elder Law Attorneys

 Parman & Easterday will provide you with advice on making a retirement plan and taking steps to protect your wealth.
 You should join us for a free seminar to find out more about the retirement planning assistance that we can offer you.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to make your personalized retirement plan.
+You can also give us a call today at (405) 843-6100 or contact us online to make your personalized retirement plan.